microbit-foundation/dev-docs/hardware/powersupply.md

 * When powered from a battery, the KL26 is not powered up (and note that the System LED will not light up when powered from battery)

+* A low-Vf diode is used to switch between sources.
+The diode prevents back-powering of any source from any other source and means you can have a USB cable and battery pack connected simultaneously.

 * All key facts can be independently verified and understood further by looking at the [schematic](/hardware/schematic/) and refering to the appropriate chip data sheets also listed on that page.